The gaps between science and legislation - a high-level panel discussion

 - Endocrine Society: Founded in 1916, the Endocrine Society is the world’s oldest, largest, and most active organization dedicated to research on hormones and the clinical practice of endocrinology.
 Our global membership of over 18,000 includes expert researchers advancing our understanding of interference with hormonal systems by manufactured chemicals, called endocrine disrupting chemicals (EDCs).

-- ETA: About the European Thyroid Association The European Thyroid Association (ETA) is a scientific organization, which aims to promote clinical and basic research and raise the standards of understanding and clinical practice in thyroid disease.
+- ETA: The European Thyroid Association (ETA) is a scientific organization, which aims to promote clinical and basic research and raise the standards of understanding and clinical practice in thyroid disease.
 The Association was founded in 1965 and has met each year since then, with the exception of the years in which the International Thyroid Congress has been held.
 The Annual Scientific Meeting regularly attracts more than 350 abstracts and over 900 active participants.
 Membership of the Association consists of honorary, ordinary, junior, corporate, corresponding and emeritus.
 There are over 800 members